The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Iwasawa main conjectures

 \begin{conj}[IMC ``with $p$-adic $L$-functions''] The modules $\Sel_{\mathcal F}(\mathbb V_{\hf gh}^{\dag})$ and $X_{\mathcal F}(\mathbb A_{\hf gh}^{\dag})$ are both $\Lambda_{\hf}$-torsion, and

 in $\Lambda_{\hf}\otimes_{\mathbb Z_p}\mathbb Q_p$. \end{conj}

-\begin{remark} An integral formulation of the equality of ideals in Conjecture~\ref{with} would involve certain Tamagawa factors, accounting for the fact that by definition the classes in the Selmer group $X_{\cF}(\mathbb A_{\hf gh}^\dag)$ are trivial at the places $v\in\Sigma\smallsetminus\{p,\infty\}$, rather than just unramified. \end{remark}
+\begin{remark} An integral formulation of the equality of ideals in Conjecture~\ref{with} would in general involve certain Tamagawa factors, accounting for the fact that the construction of $L_p(\hf,g,h)$ uses Hida's congruence number, while by definition the classes in the Selmer group $X_{\cF}(\mathbb A_{\hf gh}^\dag)$ are trivial at the places $v\in\Sigma\smallsetminus\{p,\infty\}$, rather than just unramified (\emph{cf.} \cite{PW}). \end{remark}